Tom O'Brien (American football): NC State

-When O’Brien was named head coach in December 2006, he inherited a team that had gone 3–9 and lost its last seven games.
+In December of 2006, O'Brien expressed his interest in the open job at North Carolina State, having already been considered (and passed over) for the North Carolina job (incidentally, BC had lost to NC State that fall).
+The program received permission from Boston College to interview O'Brien.
+After interviewing him on December 3 and doing negotiations, the two came to an agreement on December 6, with subsequent approval by the school two days later.
+O'Brien signed a seven year contract (with a considerable payraise from what he received at BC) with North Carolina State.
+He inherited a team that had gone 3–9 and lost its last seven games.
+Despite this, he referred to the school as "a sleeping giant" due to its focus on facilities.
 In his first year, after opening the season 1–5, his team won four straight games, including a win over 18th-ranked Virginia and road wins at East Carolina and Miami.
 Despite the slow start, his first Wolfpack squad went into the season finale with a bowl bid on the line.

 In 2008, O'Brien's team became the first in Atlantic Coast Conference history to start the season 0–4 in league play and finish 4–0.
 The bid to the Papajohns.com Bowl marked the ninth bowl invitation in the past 10 years for O'Brien.
 His freshman quarterback, future NCAA All-American and NFL star Russell Wilson, became the first rookie in the history of the Atlantic Coast Conference to be named first-team all-conference at his position and it marked the sixth time in his 19 years in the league that a quarterback under O'Brien's tutelage was named the All-ACC signal caller.